-One way I describe our dynamic is: no safewords, no limits.
-This descriptor has worked better than anything that has a broader spectrum attached.
+One way I describe our dynamic is: no safewords, no limits (no way out).
+This descriptor has worked better than almost anything that has a broader spectrum attached.
 On the one hand, that descriptor is exactly what it says on the tin and gives an idea of the root of things easily.
 But, let me elaborate, because there are a lot of points attached that most people don’t think of.

 No safewords, no limits is, for us, the natural extension of me not being allowed to say no. I don’t often specify that, because it’s basically implied in the contexts I’m usually in.
 If you think about it, most vanilla relationships have no safewords, no limits, but that’s because they just use the word no. I’m not usually using the phrase in that sort of context though.

 For us, the nature of this dynamic is that we don’t really negotiate.
 We might talk about things, and sometimes if I express hesitancy, Mistress takes it into consideration and backtracks, or changes something.
 Maybe the point of the thing discussed was she thought I would like it, or I provide information she wasn’t aware of, like a specific concern.
 Sometimes she doesn’t backtrack or change anything.

 The point isn’t that she always ignores my preferences, but that she is always well within her rights to do so.
 It would be hard for her to manage to never do things that I like, and that isn’t her goal.
 The goal is that she gets what she wants from me without limitations—and sometimes what she wants from me is for me to be happy.
 Sometimes she wants something else, and she doesn’t need to justify it or negotiate for it.